 rock I will build my church; and the gates of hell shall not

 prevail against it.”
 Matthew 16:18

 Credits.
 This page was last revised on April 23, 2018.
-This page originally submitted on April 21, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 54 times since then.
+It was originally submitted on April 21, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 73 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 21, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.